-Looking for some extra spice in your herb garden, consider adding exotic herbs to the garden.
-From Italian parsley, lime thyme, and lavender to allspice, marjoram and rosemary, there are endless possibilities for the exotic herb gardener.
+If you’re looking for some extra spice in your herb garden, consider adding exotic herbs to the garden.
+From Italian parsley, lime thyme, and lavender to allspice, marjoram, and rosemary, there are endless possibilities for the exotic herb gardener.
 Exotic culinary herbs have been grown and cultivated throughout the world, from the Mediterranean to the Tropics, their versatility is unsurpassed.
 Exotic herbs are not only found in many places, but they have some amazing qualities, with many of them quite adaptable and easily grown indoors without little care.
 Let’s learn a little more about exotic herb plants that you can grow in your garden.

 How to Care for Exotic Herbs

 Nearly all herbs, exotic or not, require good drainage and lots of sun.
 With sufficient light and temperature, you can easily grow a successful exotic herb garden indoors or out.
 Many herbs, including exotic ones, thrive in containers.
 An exotic container-grown herb garden can offer flexibility in placement options and the like.

 Containers in just the right spot will also make it easier for others to appreciate the wonderful aromas of exotic garden herbs, not to mention their flavor.
 Keep in mind that exotic herbs cannot tolerate cold conditions and must be brought inside in winter if grown outdoors.
 South-facing areas such as sunny porches and windowsills make the best site for container-grown herbs.

 Here are some common exotic herb plants that you can grow in the garden: